abikirkham/maths-challenge/README.md

 ## Deployment

 ### GitHub
-This project, Maths Challenge, is deployed using GitHub pages using the following process,
+This project, Maths Challenge, is deployed using GitHub pages using the following process:

+### Pushing my changes

+git add <file> - This command was used to add the file(s) to the staging area before they are committed.

+git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step.

+git push - This command was used to push all committed code to the remote repository on github.

 #### Deploying a GitHub Repository via GitHub Pages
 * In your Repository section, select the Repository you wish to deploy.